vistadataproject/documents/README.md

 Feature | Details
 ---|---
-__Uniform__ | Provides VISTA with its first universal, uniform mechanism for reading and writing data __Reliability and Safety__ | Provides VISTA with consistent, strict error checks for information provided by clients. *Not hodge-podge of inconsistent methods - HL7, RPCs, and procedureal code - which are all permissive)
+__Uniform__ | Provides VISTA with its first universal, uniform mechanism for reading and writing data __Reliability and Safety__ | Provides VISTA with its first comprehensive, strict error checks for information provided to or from clients.<br> *Not a hodge-podge of inconsistent methods (HL7, RPCs, and procedureal code) which are all permissive*
 __Prototype-Driven__ |  Employs rapid iterative prototyping approach. *Not waterfall development*.
 __Data-centric__ | Novel approach to managing VISTA data.  *Not a code-centric approach*.
 __Model-driven__ | Novel approach to data managment of VISTA data.  *Not a code-centric approach*.